brosenthal140/satellite-coverage-tracker/README.md

 - `getTLEFiles()` - Returns the paths to the file that have the .tle extension at the passed directory
 - `parseTLEFile()` - Processes a .tle file and returns a vector of `Tle` objects
 - - `parseTLEFile()` - Processes a .tle file and inserts `Tle` objects into the vector passed to the function

-## Data Ingestion
-Feature uses  `TLEParser` and `SatelliteCoverageTracker` classes to load and process satellite data from TLE files.

-### Usage
-1. Place your TLE files in the `data/` directory.
-2. Run the main program to parse and ingest the TLE data.

 ## DataModel Class
 This is a template class which both the LinearModel and GraphModel classes inherit from.